Newton da Costa: Other fields; foundations of physics

 Da Costa believes that the significant progress in the field of logic will give rise to new fundamental developments in computing and technology, especially in connection with non-classical logics and their applications.

 Variable-binding term operators

-Da Costa is co-discoverer of the truth-set principle and co-creator of the classical logic of variable-binding term operators—both with John Corcoran.
+Da Costa was co-discoverer of the truth-set principle and co-creator of the classical logic of variable-binding term operators—both with John Corcoran.
 He is also co-author with Chris Mortensen of the definitive pre-1980 history of variable-binding term operators in classical first-order logic: “Notes on the theory of variable-binding term operators”, History and Philosophy of Logic, vol.4 (1983) 63–72.